top of page

 Interests, Methods, and Locations

-One theme of my research is investigating how human groups made use of natural resources (like the raw materials for stone tools) distributed differentially across the landscape, how they responded to change in their environments, and how their resulting behaviors shaped opportunities for the spread of technological and cultural innovations.
-My dissertation research examined the Early and Middle Bronze Age of Syria, including the effects of drought on ancient trade systems; however, since the start of the Syrian Civil War, I have primarily focused on the Palaeolithic of Southwest Asia and the Caucasus.
-Other research projects, though, have involved the Americas, Southeast Asia, and Eastern Africa during more recent time periods.
+One core theme of my research is investigating how human groups made use of natural resources (like raw materials to make stone tools) distributed differentially across the landscape, how they responded to change in their environments, and how their resulting behaviors shaped opportunities for the spread of technological and cultural innovations.
+My dissertation research examined the Early and Middle Bronze Age of Syria, including the effects of environmental stress on ancient trade.
+Since the start of the Syrian civil war, I have primarily focused on the Palaeolithic, Neolithic, and Chalcolithic across Southwest Asia, including the Southern Caucasus.
+Other research projects, however, have involved the Americas, Southeast Asia, and Eastern Africa across a wide variety of time periods.

 Below are a few more details about my research.
 More information can be found in my publications.